 Locate the right Hamster for your family.
-Visit us in Santa Cruz, California, to pick out your new pet today.
+Request an appointment to visit us in Santa Cruz, California, to pick out your new pet today.

-Prices are retail and 8.5% sales tax will be added.
+Prices are retail and 9% sales tax will be added.
 Contact us for wholesale pricing.
-Free pet store delivery with minimum of 20 animals.
 No shipping.
 Also, consider adoption, we sometimes have retired breeders and rescued animals to rehome.
 Adoptions are half price.

 Currently Available Hamsters

 Campbell's Dwarf Hamsters

 Campbell dwarf hamsters come in a variety of colors and are good for kids over 6.
 They can be held for short periods of time, but should be held over a box in case they squirm between your fingers or jump.
 They can be put in small hamster balls that allow them to roam around the house, but never leave them in the balls without supervision..
 Dwarfs can handle cold rooms or garages just fine, heat is their enemy.
 They originally came from Russia, and even have fur on the bottom of their feet for insulation!
 They need a balanced diet because they are prone to diabetes, so I feed and recommend a block style food.
 If you feed a mix they will just eat their favorites and they will not get a balanced diet and food will also be wasted.
 Do not buy treats for them such as yogurt drops, and limit fruit as well due to the diabetes issue.
 If they start to drink lots more water and urinate more, that might mean they have developed diabetes, and usually all you need to do is doubly make sure he gets a balanced diet.
 Cut out all treats of fruit, nuts, and carbs.
 Dwarf love to run and need a running wheel to use up their extra energy in.
 It should be 6" in diameter so that the hamster doesn't bend it's back while it runs. i

 Teddy Bear Syrian